erinconv/cequeau/docs/guide.md

 `scaled_crayso` to be reduced to less than 0.
 The `scaled_crayso` is then used to calculate the solar radiation.

-# Qualité Time Steps
+# Qualite Time Steps

 ## Overview

-To use sub-daily time steps with the Cequeau Qualité module, the ipassim variable in the input struct's option must be modified.
+To use sub-daily time steps with the Cequeau Qualite module, the ipassim variable in the input struct's option must be modified.
 The value can be set to 1, 2, 3, 4, 6, 8, 12, and 24 (daily).
-This will change the time steps for both the Quantité and Qualité module.
+This will change the time steps for both the Quantite and Qualite module.

 InputStruct.parametres.option.ipassim = 12;

 *Note: data assimilation is only available for daily time steps.*

-The calculQualite option must also be enabled to use the Qualité module.
+The calculQualite option must also be enabled to use the Qualite module.

 InputStruct.parametres.option.calculQualite = 1;